Brand authenticity is something that all consumers want to see, but what does it mean and why does it matter?

 They’ve achieved this level of transparency by publishing employee salaries/equity and company financials online, showing internal metrics, and more.

-By being direct, outspoken about their values, and consistent in acting on them, Buffer has built an authentic brand that is inspiring more tech companies to increase their own transparency, as well as creating a loyal customer base.
+By being direct, outspoken about their values, and consistent in acting on them.
+Buffer has built brand authenticity that is inspiring more tech companies to increase their own transparency.

 According to their recurring revenue calculator, transparency seems to be working.
 From 2015 to 2016, Buffer saw a 49.7 percent increase in their annual recurring revenue.